akachwah/backstage/TechDoc/SoftwareTemplateReadMe.md

 To get started with any template, follow these steps:

 - Browse the template list below and select a template that suits your needs.
-- Fork this repository and create your own branch.
+- Fork that template and create your own branch.
 - Customize the template to fit your specific requirements.
 - Import the template in Developer Hub and start using it.
 For detailed instructions on how to import templates in Developer Hub, refer to the [Getting Started with Developer Hub](https://github.com/akachwah/backstage/blob/main/TechDoc/GettingStarted.md).